pilif42/sparkTutorials/README.md

 - TODOs:
+    - TODO: verify u can publish to the Kafka embedded in the Sandbox.
     - TODO: build a Spark app which reads 2 Kafka streams (1 containing Acks, 1 containing Events), compares them and publishes results to Kafka or HDFS.
           - try with spark.streaming.DStream
           - try with structured streaming